Magical I Am

 Step (2): Solve Word Mis-Reading to develop the ability of focusing on one word and then one letter at a time so you can recognize and read them correctly.

-It considers the visual and auditory predisposition of dyslexics and provides the discipline necessary for mastering recognition and reading.
-It is remarkable how simple this reading process is, and how well it works; and how often a new reader rushes through reading sentences and makes mistakes by not taking the time to see every word as it is written.
+This exercise is designed to consider the visual and auditory predisposition of dyslexics and provide the discipline necessary for mastering word recognition and reading.
+It is remarkable how simple this reading process is, and how well it works; and how often a new reader rushes through reading sentences and makes mistakes by not taking the time to see every word as it is written

 Instead, we ask the child to: